Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 Notes:

-- Trying to buyExecution with any other token that is not the native token **will fail**.
+- Trying to buyExecution with any other token that does not match the specified AssetId (in this case, `RocLocation`, which represents the native token) **will fail**.

-- **_WeightToFee_** will determine whether the assets in the holding register are sufficient to buy the necessary amount of weight.
+- **_WeightToFee_** contains an associated function that will be used to convert the required amount of weight into an amount of tokens used for execution payment.

 ---